bondhouse/embedded-product-integration/README.md

-# How to Integrate YieldX Embedded Products
+# How to Embed YieldX  Products
-Use YieldX embedded products to connect to your users with fixed income portfolio contruction and analysis tools.
+Embed YieldX products on your website to connect your users to fixed income portfolio contruction and analysis tools.

 ## OVERVIEW